jordantoaster/poetry-exemplar/README.md

 - Getting a Venv up and running is easier with Poetry versus a MAKE process, running the ``shell`` command is more intuitive.

+- You can add dev only dependenccies like so, these will not be packaged during a build - ``poetry add --dev pytest pytest-cov pytest-django pytest-xdist``

+- You can run tests using the command ``poetry run pytest``

+- You can configure Poetry to run scripts according to a command outlined the the 'toml' file e.g. ``Poetry run entry`` which runs dummy entry point code.

 ## Dev Notes